Cold Acclimation and Acclimatization in Humans

 How can you acclimatize yourself to cold temperatures?
 Is it possible for everyone?
 How do you go about it?

-Please note however that I'm not a doctor and despite this being written down and on the internet, it is probably not universally true.
+Please note that I am not a doctor and despite this being written down and on the internet, it is probably not universally true.
 So if you do something extreme to harden yourself up and send me an email complaining of how dead you are as a result I'm afraid I won't be able to help any further.

 The problemWe all have ideas of what a comfortable temperature is which may or not be an agreeable fit with the ambient temperatures that we live in.
 We all know people who on the face of it aren't particularly different to ourselves who are much more or less able to tolerate cold or hot temperatures.
 It would be very useful if we could influence how we perceive the ambient temperature that we find ourselves in.